The Forestry Commission controls tree felling by issuing felling licences.

 Who can apply for a licence

-Anyone can apply for a felling licence, but it must be issued in the name of the owner or lessee of the property.
 Lessees must ensure that their lease entitles them to fell trees.
-Where an owner or lessee uses an agent, the agent must demonstrate that they are authorised represent the applicant – use the agent authority form.
+Where an owner or lessee uses an agent, the agent must demonstrate that they are authorised to represent the applicant by using the Forestry Commission agent authority form.

 In some circumstances, a licence can be issued to someone who is not the owner or lessee but who has sufficient legal interest in the land.
-This means that they must be able to demonstrate that they can fell the trees without the need to get permission from anyone else.
+This means that they must be able to demonstrate that they can legally fell the trees in question.

 Not every tree felling project requires a felling licence.
 Exemptions can be based on: